AguaClara/Textbook/Filtration/Filtration_Theory_and_Future_Work.rst

    The Camp Stein velocity gradient increases rapidly with approach velocity.

-`See here for how the injection port width and injection velocity are determined. <https://colab.research.google.com/drive/15IrqdHgnk3NZVTiIuhQc6YdwFgquIHD1#scrollTo=KqQCyZaZjBJm&line=3&uniqifier=1>`_
+`Colab worksheet designing the injection port width and injection velocity. <https://colab.research.google.com/drive/15IrqdHgnk3NZVTiIuhQc6YdwFgquIHD1#scrollTo=KqQCyZaZjBJm&line=3&uniqifier=1>`_

 The analysis above suggests that the approach velocity required to break flocs down to a dimension of :math:`20 \mu m` is approximately 80 mm/s.
 This is based on a VERY bad guesstimate of the relationship between floc size and shear.